dongjaeseo/dongjaeseo/README.md

 # DongJae Seo
 Currently working as a Research Intern at the AIoT Lab, Seoul National University.
-Completed a Dual Degree (B.Tech + M.Tech) in Engineering Design from IIT Madras.
+Completed B.Tech & M.Tech (Dual Degree) in Engineering Design from IIT Madras.

 🌱 **Research Interests**